Chiquita40-VLN-H2016/chiquita40/ComputerScientists/README.md

 + DataAccess.h
 + main.cpp
 + scientists.txt        -   This is a data file which holds a list of Computer Scientists.
++ scientists.txt        -   This is a backup of the data file above.
 + README.md             -   This file

 ## III.
 Using Qt